-Professionalism 3: Well-Being

-Level 1 Level 2 Level 3 Level 4 Level 5

-Recognizes sense of personal and professional well-being, with assistance Independently recognizes status of personal and professional well-being With assistance, proposes a plan to optimize personal and professional well-being Independently develops a plan to optimize personal and professional well-being Coaches others when emotional responses or limitations in knowledge/ skills do not meet professional expectations

-Comments: Not Yet Completed Level 1
+Professionalism 3: Well-Being Level 1 Level 2 Level 3 Level 4 Level 5 Recognizes sense of personal and professional well-being, with assistance Independently recognizes status of personal and professional well-being With assistance, proposes a plan to optimize personal and professional well-being Independently develops a plan to optimize personal and professional well-being Coaches others when emotional responses or limitations in knowledge/ skills do not meet professional expectations Comments: anded to evoluate a regident's v all being.
+Bother, the intent is t ompleted Level 1 factors that affect well-being, the mechanisms by which those factors affect well-being, and available resources and tools to improve well-being.